lauri-hein/slate/source/includes/_banks.md

 `https://sandbox.transferwise.tech/oauth/authorize?response_type=code&client_id=<your-api-client-id>&redirect_uri=<redirect-uri>`

 Replace *your-api-client-id* and *redirect-uri* with your specific values.
 The redirect URL should be the address you want the user to return to after the authorization flow, which will have been preconfigured when you requested your API access tokens.
-This can be different accross the sandbox and production environements and we can update it for you upon reuqest.
+This can be different across the sandbox and production environments and we can update it for you upon request.

  You should not use `WebView` components to show the authorization page to the users because they are not secure and will not allow users to log in to TransferWise with Google, which is an option used by some of our users.
 Your app should instead open the device's full browser app.